westonio/next-steps-back-end/README.md

 ## Project Description

-**Next Steps** is full-stack project that leverages the [211 API](https://apiportal.211.org) along with geolocation to assist individuals in finding community resources in their vicinity.
+**Next Steps** is a full-stack project that leverages the [211 API](https://apiportal.211.org) along with geolocation to assist individuals in finding community resources in their vicinity.
 We thought it was particularly important to create search options catered to persons who may not have the ability to navigate existing resources.
 This repository contains the back-end portion of the project, providing an API for the [front-end application](https://github.com/westonio/next-steps-front-end).

 This project has been deployed using [Heroku](https://id.heroku.com/login), and [Circle CI](https://circleci.com/) was used for Continuous Integration.